Facing huge inventory, Target cuts vendor orders, prices - NewsBreak

 The speed at which Americans pivoted away from pandemic spending was laid bare in the most recent quarterly financial filings from a number of major retailers.
 Target reported last month that its profit for the fiscal first quarter tumbled 52% compared with the same period last year.
 Sales of big TVs and small kitchen appliances that Americans loaded up on during the pandemic have faded, leaving Target with a bloated inventory that it said must be marked down to sell.

 Customers may see lower prices on televisions, outdoor furniture, and kitchen appliances to clear space for better-selling items.
-Target declined to give a dollar amount of merchandise orders that are being canceled and the depths of the discounts.Saratoga Race Course season passes go on sale
+Target declined to give a dollar amount of merchandise orders that are being canceled and the depths of the discounts.NOW: Trial continues in death of 8-year-old Raylee Browning

 Still, the company says prices overall may climb this summer as it wrestles with rising transportation costs.
 The retailer plans to address supply chain problems by adding more holding capacity near U.S. ports and working with supplies to reduce the distances that products travel.

 The Minneapolis Star Tribune reported Tuesday that the company’s inventory grew 43% from February to April.
 Target shares fell 9% to $145.30 in early trading Tuesday morning, and the stock of other retailers retreated with it.
-Walmart, Nordstrom, and Macy’s fell between 2% and 4%.Maker of super-strong glass busy amid shootings
+Walmart, Nordstrom, and Macy’s fell between 2% and 4%.BUSINESS: Funding for affordable, high-speed internet coming to West Virginia

 In aggressively clearing out unwanted goods, Target wants to make room for what is now in demand, including groceries and makeup products.
 But Target is also facing sharply higher costs for everything from labor to transportation and shipping, and it will offset price cuts where it can with higher prices for goods now in demand.

 “Retail inventories are elevated,” Michael Fiddelke, Target’s chief financial officer, told the Associated Press in a phone interview Monday. ”They certainly are for us, in some of the categories that we mis-forecast.
-We determined that acting aggressively was the right way to continue to fuel the business.”Sheriff: Felon caught trespassing at Amsterdam Target
+We determined that acting aggressively was the right way to continue to fuel the business.”NATIONAL: Woman from ‘Napalm Girl’ photo says ‘we should confront’ what ‘a gun rampage truly looks like’

 Target is working with suppliers to cover costs for their vendors whose orders are being canceled.
 In some cases, some of the raw materials that were meant for some goods will instead be used for other products in higher demand, Fiddelke said.
 Many of the orders for products being canceled have a long production lead time of nine months, he said.
 Target also announced that it will add five distribution centers over the next two fiscal years.

 Target said the costs related to the moves will hurt the bottom line in the current quarter.
 Target now expects its second-quarter operating margin rate will be roughly 2%, down from around 5.3% it had expected last month.
-For the second half of the year, Target expects an operating margin rate in a roughly 6% range, a rate it said would exceed the company’s average fall season performance in the years leading up to the pandemic.Dutchess County cutting and capping sales tax on fuel
+For the second half of the year, Target expects an operating margin rate in a roughly 6% range, a rate it said would exceed the company’s average fall season performance in the years leading up to the pandemic.TRENDING: Wendy’s Strawberry Frosty pushes out vanilla for the summer

 Last month, Target forecast its full-year operating income margin rate would be in the 6% range.
 Target didn’t give a new full-range prediction.
 It also said it secured additional space near U.S. ports to hold merchandise to allow for more flexibility.
 Target, however, continues to expect full-year revenue growth in the low- to the mid-single-digit range and expects to maintain or gain market share for the year.